Mathematics Course Placement

 Check with your academic advisor to find out more.

 If you do need to take the MyMathTest assessment, you will login to take the assessment online through the links on the right, and there is no fee or registration required.
 In case you are not satisfied with your score on the MyMathTest assessment, you will be given the chance to take the assessment an unlimited number of times.
-In addition, there is a free online study/review package that you can use to review and prepare for the MyMathTest assessment and your upcoming math course at MU.
+In addition, there is a free online study/review package, embedded in the test, that you can use to review and prepare for the MyMathTest assessment and your upcoming math course at MU.
 In most cases, your score on the MyMathTest assessment will determine your math course placement.